-4) The appeal should be clear and concise pointing out the importance of something which the student feel that the admissions team missed out while assessing the application initially.
+4) The appeal should be clear and concise pointing out the importance of something the student feels that the admissions team missed out while assessing the application initially.

-5) The students can submit any relevant document that they find as appropriate to support their application, but no additional evidences will be considered apart from those submitted along with the initial application process.
+5) The students can submit any relevant document that they find as appropriate to support their application, but no additional evidences will be considered apart from those submitted in the initial application process.